UNO-CSCI4830/GlucoGuide/README.md

 git config --global user.email "your.email@example.com"
 ```

 There might also be an issue when configering, the solution will be to go to this url [Git Settings](https://github.com/settings/tokens).
-Make a token with full commands /(You dont always want to do this, but for these purposes you should/).
+Make a token with full commands (You dont always want to do this, but for these purposes you should).
 Copy the generated token, and type what is below in the terminal.
 This will set-up a connection to repo.

 ```bash